Ghosted-Alex/Better-GUI/README.md

 <img width="1298" height="189" alt="edition" src="https://github.com/user-attachments/assets/10f9928a-298c-4f42-b1fd-2fbf950f03ae" />

-It is a java edition resource pack that upgrades the GUI for Minecraft Java Edition!
+It is a java edition resource pack that upgrades and resembles the Minecraft bedrock ore UI for Minecraft Java Edition!

 This project is Free and Open Source.

+Made under the MIT license.

 ---